rkohli3/india-famafrench/_sources/liquidity.rst.txt

   <iframe align = "center" width="1050" height="610" frameborder="0" scrolling="auto" src="_static/Bid_Ask1.html"></iframe>

-'In the Figure above, we notice that the average Bid/Ask Spread as a percentage of the Mid-Price (average intraday) of NIFTY500 constituents is a decreasing function of Volume, implying that higher trading volume comes with tighter spreads and better quality in Market Microstructure.'
+`In the Figure above, we notice that the average Bid/Ask Spread as a percentage of the Mid-Price (average intraday) of NIFTY500 constituents is a decreasing function of Volume, implying that higher trading volume comes with tighter spreads and better quality in Market Microstructure.`

 Another important determinant of Bid/Ask Spread is volatility.
 Many studies (Chordia, Roll, and Subhramanyam, 2000, 2001, 2002) [#]_ find that higher liquidity is generally